LordIkol/SA_Hourangle_Converter/README.md

 # Setup
 ### Starting Sector:
-**If the below Picture is your Starting Sector you would put Starting Sector 9 and Value 1 into the App**
+**To get the starting sector you have to level your Mount check Kamils video at 12 Minutes https://youtu.be/JfTsTZkUOjo?t=718 **If the below Picture is your Starting Sector you would put Starting Sector 9 and Value 1 into the App**

 ![](https://i.postimg.cc/VkDpstpq/Ha-9-1.png)